Danub2002/Statistics/README.md

-This is a activity that i did for test my knowledge of Linear Regression
+This is a activity that i did for test my knowledge of statistcs